phalcon/documentation/docs/routing.md

     }
 );
 ```
-In the above example the ID is passed in the URL and our converter gets the record from the database, passing it back.
+In the above example, the ID is passed in the URL and our converter gets the record from the database, passing it back.

 ### Groups
 If a set of routes have common paths they can be grouped for easier maintenance.
 To achieve this, we utilize the [Phalcon\Mvc\Router\Group][mvc-router-group] component